govalues/decimal/README.md

 ### Usage

-Create decimal values using constructors such as `MustNew` or `MustParse`.
+Create decimal values using one of the constructors.
-After creating a decimal value, various arithmetic operations can be performed:
+After creating a decimal value, various operations can be performed:

 ```go
 package main